 - Curriculum maps are the individual teacher or department’s how and when for content, not the district-wide decisions of what and why.

 States have the option of creating their own sets of content standards and several have adopted the Common Core State Standards for Math and English/Language Arts.
 Either way, these standards will not replace a solid local curriculum; however, they will unquestionably impact your curriculum.
 A curriculum developed with the support of CLI allows the flexibility to incorporate other content pieces or external measures that state standards may not include but are deemed important to the local community.
 Examples may include the ACT or local policy, such as a district’s wellness program.
 The locally developed curriculum shows support references to those external measures, as well as, complete alignment to the adopted state standards.
-CLI has the expertise to help districts build a teachable curriculum, regardless of the external measures being used.
+CLI has the expertise to help districts build a teachable curriculum, regardless of the external measures required.
 This curriculum will align with a set of standards, reference other measures of expectations, and have a local emphasis.